£/$/€100 off your first WeRoad with code WEROADER100

 Goodbye Barcelona – full of memories

-After unforgettable days packed with culture, history, beach vibes, and culinary delights, it’s time to say goodbye.
-We’re looking back at our experiences in Paris, with strolls to Notre-Dame, the Sainte-Chapelle, a boat trip on the Seine, and art moments at the Louvre or Musée d’Orsay.
-Then on to Lyon with its mysterious Traboules and dinner at a traditional Bouchon Lyonnais, and finally to Nîmes with the impressive Arena, the Maison Carrée, and the majestic Pont du Gard.
+After unforgettable days filled with culture, history, beach time, and culinary highlights, it’s time to say goodbye.
+We look back on our experiences in Paris – strolling to Notre-Dame, visiting Sainte-Chapelle, taking a boat trip on the Seine, and enjoying art at the Louvre or the Musée d’Orsay.
+From there, we continued to Lyon, exploring its mysterious Traboules and dining in a traditional Bouchon Lyonnais.
+Finally, Nîmes offered the impressive Arena, the graceful Maison Carrée, and the majestic Pont du Gard.

-In Barcelona, visits to the Sagrada Família, Park Güell, walks through the Barri Gòtic, beach moments in Barceloneta, market visits, and a tapas crawl through Gràcia rounded off our trip.
+In Barcelona, visits to the Sagrada Família, Park Güell, walks through the Barri Gòtic, moments on Barceloneta beach, market visits, and a tapas crawl through Gràcia brought the journey to a memorable close.

-With warm hugs, last photos, and a final look at the vibrant city, we head home – carrying new friendships, unforgettable memories, and excitement for the next WeRoad adventure!
+With warm farewells, a few last photos, and a final look at this vibrant city, we make our way home – carrying new friendships, lasting memories, and plenty of excitement for the next WeRoad adventure.

 What's included